On This Page

 While rate limiting is useful, depending on it alone is not enough.
 Using a router's rate limiting features means that requests will still reach the router.
 Even the best routers can be overwhelmed and DoSed.
 At the software level, requests still need to reach your service even if a rate-limit has been reached to serve up a 429 status code.
 This means that your service could still be overwhelmed by requests, even if your service is only returning an error status code.

 One of the best mitigation strategies is to filter requests upstream, long before it reaches the target network.
 Done effectively, your API never even sees this traffic, so any rate limiting policies are not triggered.
 There are many providers of "Mitigation Centers" that will filter the incoming network traffic.
-For example Amazon Shield and Cloudflare both offer products that allow for protection against DoS and DDoS attacks by checking incoming packet IPs against known attackers and BotNets and attempt to only forward legitimate traffic.
+For example Amazon Shield (opens new window) and Cloudflare (opens new window) both offer products that allow for protection against DoS and DDoS attacks by checking incoming packet IPs against known attackers and BotNets and attempt to only forward legitimate traffic.
 Various API gateways have the same capabilities but can also filter based on the requested endpoint, allowed HTTP verbs, or even a combination of verbs and endpoints.

 Passing DoS mitigation responsibility to upstream providers can be a great way to reduce liability and risk as mitigation can be incredibly complex and is an ever-changing cat-and-mouse game between service providers and attackers.